brunomlr/stellar-sponsorship-service/docs/prd.md

 ## 9. Security Considerations

-### Sponsor Secret Key
+### Signing Key

+- A single signing key is used across all sponsor accounts
-- The sponsor account's secret key **must** be stored securely (environment variable, secrets manager such as AWS Secrets Manager, HashiCorp Vault, etc.)
+- The secret key **must** be stored securely (environment variable, secrets manager such as AWS Secrets Manager, HashiCorp Vault, etc.)
 - The key should **never** be logged, returned in API responses, or stored in the database
+- The signing key is added as a signer on each sponsor account — it does not hold XLM itself
 - Consider supporting HSM or KMS-based signing in future versions

+### Master Funding Account

+- The master funding account's secret key is **never stored by or accessible to the service**
+- All funding operations (creating sponsor accounts, adding funds) are signed by the operator via an external wallet (e.g., Freighter) through the admin dashboard
+- The service only builds unsigned transactions — the operator reviews and approves each one in their wallet
+- This eliminates the highest-value secret key from the service's attack surface
+- The operator can further protect the master account with multisig, hardware wallets, or any Stellar-compatible signing method

+### Sponsor Account Isolation

+- Each API key's sponsor account is fully isolated — one wallet's usage cannot affect another
+- If a sponsor account is compromised, only that wallet's XLM budget is at risk (not the entire pool)
+- The signing key being shared is the single point of trust — its security is critical

 ### API Key Security

 - API keys are hashed before storage (e.g., SHA-256 or bcrypt)
 - Only the key prefix is stored in plaintext for identification
 - Full API key is shown only once at creation time
-- Keys can be revoked instantly
+- Keys can be revoked instantly — revocation is enforced at the API layer

 ### Transaction Safety

 - Strict validation prevents XLM transfers to external accounts
 - Only sponsorship-related operations are allowed
 - All operations must be wrapped in proper sponsoring blocks
+- Sponsor account can never be the source of a transaction or operation
 - Source account allowlisting provides additional control

 ### Rate Limiting